Wandalen/wTools/module/core/data_fmt/docs/variant/025_sql_postgresql.md

 ### Scope

-- **Purpose**: Provide PostgreSQL-specific INSERT statements with extended syntax support.
+- **Purpose**: Provide PostgreSQL-targeted INSERT statements; quoting is currently identical to the Ansi variant (no PostgreSQL-specific syntax is implemented).
 - **Responsibility**: Complete attribute descriptor for this output variant preset.
 - **In Scope**: All 46 variant attributes, example output, feature flag, compatibility.
 - **Out of Scope**: Formatter implementation (see source), attribute schema (see `../data_structure/001_variant_attributes.md`).